 I’m a foreign correspondent living and working in the Middle East since 1972 as a radio news broadcaster, print writer and editor, and news analyst.
 Based most of the time in Jerusalem and Tel Aviv and traveling around the region, I moved to Cairo full time in 2011, in time for the main events of Arab Spring.
-It changed my understanding the region, and I want to share that with you through my book, Broken Spring.
+It changed my understanding the region, and I share that with you through my first book, Broken Spring.

 I’m available as an on-air and print analyst for Israel and Middle East affairs, and I embark on lecture tours in North America several times a year.